SciML/SciMLWorkshop.jl/docs/src/index.md

 The exercises are described as follows:

+- Exercise 1 is solving a simple stiff ordinary differential equation.
+This is an introductory exercise to get users acquainted with the syntax.
-- Exercise 1 takes the user through solving a stiff ordinary differential equation and using the ModelingToolkit.jl to automatically convert the function to a symbolic form to derive the analytical Jacobian to speed up the solver.
+- Exercise 2 takes the user through solving a stiff ordinary differential equation and using the ModelingToolkit.jl to automatically convert the function to a symbolic form to derive the analytical Jacobian to speed up the solver.
 The same biological system is then solved with stochasticity, utilizing EnsembleProblems to understand 95% bounds on the solution.
 Finally, probabilistic programming is employed to perform Bayesian parameter estimation of the parameters against data.
-- Exercise 2 takes the user through defining hybrid delay differential equation, that is a differential equation with events, and using differentiable programming techniques (automatic differentiation) to to perform gradient-based parameter estimation.
+- Exercise 3 takes the user through defining hybrid delay differential equation, that is a differential equation with events, and using differentiable programming techniques (automatic differentiation) to to perform gradient-based parameter estimation.
-- Exercise 3 takes the user through differential-algebraic equation (DAE) modeling, the concept of index, and using both mass-matrix and implicit ODE representations.
+- Exercise 4 takes the user through differential-algebraic equation (DAE) modeling, the concept of index, and using both mass-matrix and implicit ODE representations.
 This will require doing a bit of math, but the student will understand how to change their equations to make their DAE numerically easier for the integrators.
+- Exercise 5 has one build an acausal model, a DAE system through a component-based modeling approach.
+Using a tutorial model of an RC circuit (resistor and capacitor) plus some information about inductors, the user then builds new ModelingToolkit components for an inductor and generates an RLC circuit to be simulated.
-- Exercise 4 takes the user through optimizing a PDE solver, utilizing automatic sparsity pattern recognition, automatic conversion of numerical codes to symbolic codes for analytical construction of the Jacobian, preconditioned GMRES, and setting up a solver for IMEX and GPUs, and compute adjoints of PDEs.
+- Exercise 6 takes the user through optimizing a PDE solver, utilizing automatic sparsity pattern recognition, automatic conversion of numerical codes to symbolic codes for analytical construction of the Jacobian, preconditioned GMRES, and setting up a solver for IMEX and GPUs, and compute adjoints of PDEs.
-- Exercise 5 focuses on a chaotic orbit, utilizing parallel ensembles across supercomputers and GPUs to quickly describe phase space.
+- Exercise 7 focuses on a chaotic orbit, utilizing parallel ensembles across supercomputers and GPUs to quickly describe phase space.
-- Exercise 6 takes the user through training a neural stochastic differential equation, using GPU-accleration and adjoints through Flux.jl's neural network framework to build efficient training codes.
+- Exercise 8 takes the user through training a neural stochastic differential equation, using GPU-accleration and adjoints through Flux.jl's neural network framework to build efficient training codes.